 The System's total debt increased \$32.2 million or 0.8% during fiscal 2020.
 This increase was comprised of the issuance of approximately \$230.1 million in new debt, net of refundings, including premiums, offset by principal payments and amortization of premiums and discounts of \$197.9 million.
 The change in debt included the issuance of \$390.5 million of commercial paper notes, which was partially offset by a \$160.4 million of FEMA disaster grant to reimburse the System for costs associated with the Oroville Dam Spillway Recovery and Restoration Project, bond principal payments and amortization of premium and discount of \$194.5 million, and the SB 84 loan principal payment of \$3.4 million.
-The most significant increase in debt was due to the issuance of commercial paper notes, which were used to continue financing the cost related to the Oroville Dam Spillway Recovery and Restoration Project.
+The most significant increase in debt was due to the issuance of commercial paper notes, which were used to continue financing the cost related to the Oroville Dam Spillway Recovery and Restoration, net of the Oroville Dam Spillway Recovery and Restoration project.
 During fiscal 2019, the System's total debt increased by \$436.9 million.
-This was comprised of new debt of \$619.3 million, net of refundings, and principal payments and amortization of premiums and discounts of new debt of \$619.3 million.
+This was comprised of new debt of \$619.3 million, net of refundings, and principal payments and amortization of premiums and discounts of \$182.4 million.